abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 <br>

-* **Love yourself unconditionally.***
+***Love yourself unconditionally***

-Unconditional love is a broad and complex topic, I love the simplicity and the practicality of Louise Hay’s teaching.
-She spent her whole career helping people to love themself, and heal themself emotionally and physically in the process.
-According to Louise, everyone is responsible to love themself unconditionally, this is essential to their well-being and personal fulfillment.
+Unconditional love is a broad and complex topic, for a starting point,  I love the simplicity and the practicality of Louise Hay’s teaching.
+She spent her whole career helping people to love themself unconditionally, and heal their life  emotionally and physically in the process.
+According to Louise, everyone is responsible to love themself unconditionally, it is essential to their well-being and personal growth.
 Some of her suggestions to make oneself feel loved:

 <p style="margin-left: 10%;">- Stop criticizing, judging, and blaming yourself